 New York Road Runners has a rich history.
 Over the past 55 years, we've grown from a local running club to a global champion of the running movement.
 We are the world's premier community running organization, and our efforts and events serve all runners and active individuals.

-New York Road Runners was founded in 1958 as a running club with about 40 members who, led by African American Olympian Ted Corbitt, opened their ranks to all: men and women, white and black, fast and slow.
+New York Road Runners was founded in 1958 in Macombs Dam Park in the Bronx as a running club with about 40 members who, led by African American Olympian Ted Corbitt, opened their ranks to all: men and women, white and black, fast and slow.
 Growth was gradual; there were about 250 members in 1970, the year that NYRR staged the first New York City Marathon in Central Park.

 NYRR recruited the world's top runners to our events, including Grete Waitz, who won the New York City Marathon nine times between 1978 and 1988.
 NYRR races were among the first to offer open prize money to the top finishers.
 Membership soared to nearly 30,000 by the end of the decade.

 Along with continued successes and growth, the 1990s brought heartbreak, as Lebow was diagnosed with brain cancer in 1990 and passed away in 1994.
 While in remission, he ran the 1992 New York City Marathon in 5:32:34 with Waitz by his side.
 Allan Steinfeld, the longtime marathon technical director, took over as race director and NYRR president and CEO.
 In 1998, NYRR began a commitment to youth fitness by launching running programs in several NYC middle schools.
 Today, NYRR Youth and Community Services reaches well over 100,000 kids in New York City, across the United States, and around the world.
 Also in late 1998, NYRR hired Mary Wittenberg, an attorney, as its first vice president and chief operating officer to oversee business, administration, and operations.